shrenikpatel17/playMarket/README.md

 # PolyMarket Simulation

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It simulates a real-time prediction market where users can trade on various market questions.
+It simulates a sophisticated prediction market where intelligent traders with personal beliefs compete to find profitable opportunities.

 ## Getting Started